Q-Technologies/perl-RightScale-Query/README.md

 # GLOBAL VARIABLES

-`$RightScale::api_url` needs to be set to match the URL of the RightScale API.
+`$RightScale::Query::api_url` needs to be set to match the URL of the RightScale API.

 These variables can be set if you need to pass through a proxy (these are passed to [LWP::UserAgent](https://metacpan.org/pod/LWP::UserAgent)):

-- `RightScale::internet_proxy` - The hostname of the proxy server
+- `RightScale::Query::internet_proxy` - The hostname of the proxy server
-- `RightScale::internet_proxy_timeout` - The proxy timeout
+- `RightScale::Query::internet_proxy_timeout` - The proxy timeout

 # EXPORTED FUNCTIONS